Christmas Bird Count in Fayette County, WV

 The Christmas Bird Count (CBC) is a program of the National Audubon Society since 1900, in which thousands of volunteers across the U.S., Canada, and many countries in the Western Hemisphere spend a day counting birds within their local geographical circle.
 All skill levels are encouraged to participate.
 CBC history and answers to frequently asked questions can be found at audubon.org.

-Covering a 7.5 mile radius from the intersection of Lochgelly Rd, Summerlee Rd, and Byrnside St, covering territory between Beckwith to Mount Hope, and Mossy to Cunard.
+Covering a 7.5 mile radius from the intersection of Lochgelly Rd, Summerlee Rd, and Byrnside St in Oak Hill, covering territory between Beckwith to Mount Hope, and Mossy to Cunard.

 Participant Guide to Data Collection